Stories from Naoh’ra Rabntah

 The rig halted at the construction site perimeter.
 Cranes loomed overhead.
 Scaffolding and exposed beams sketched out the skeletal frame.
 Dust hung in the floodlights, swirling on impact.
 Rescue 3 deployed without pause.

-“Captain Rosfield?” one of Aid 34’s firefighters got his attention.
-“We’ve got a worker trapped in the elevator shaft—cab’s jammed halfway.
+“Captain Hartfield?” one of Aid 34’s firefighters got his attention.
+“We’ve got a worker trapped in the elevator shaft.
+Cab’s jammed halfway.
 Structure’s unstable, lines are fouled.
-No safe access from below.”
+Power’s already secured; no access from below.”

 “Anyone make contact?”